cyansmiles/php-image-folder-to-xml/README.md

 ###Alternate Version of the same example.
     <div id="plusgallery" data-type="local" data-image-path="/includes/image-xml.php" folder-url="/images/gallery/folder-name/" folder-path="../images/gallery/folder-name/"></div>

+Notes:
-Note: In both of these cases, I put this PHP file in the root called "/includes/" so remember that folder-path is relative to the PHP file and folder-url is the absolute path to the images.
+- In both of these cases, I put this PHP file in the root called "/includes/",
+- Remember $folder_url (folder-url) is the absolute path to the image folder and $folder_path (folder-path) is relative to the PHP file.